casadoj/SotCin2024/README.md

 ## Reference

-The results of this analysis were included in the section *River discharge and runoff* section of the *Global Climate* chapter of the BAMS *State of the Climate in 2024* report:

 Casado-Rodríguez, J., S. Grimaldi, and P. Salamon, 2025: River discharge and runoff [in "State of the Climate in 2024"].
 Bull.
 Amer.
 Meteor.
 Soc., 106 (8), S71-S73, https://doi.org/10.1175/BAMS-D-25-0102.1.